 “Pikachu!
 I choose you!”
-If you’ve ever shouted those words or have a kid that runs around throwing balls at your dog trying to “catch” them, then you have something to look forward to with 2018's best Pokemon toys.
-It’s all in there: Poké balls, collectibles, wearable Pokémon, adorable stuffed versions of creatures with the power to destroy entire buildings.
-You know, family friendly!
+If you’ve ever shouted those words or have a kid that runs around throwing balls at your dog trying to “catch” them, then you have something to look forward to the best Pokemon toys.
+It’s all in there: Poké balls, collectibles, wearable Pokémon, and adorable stuffed versions of creatures with the power to destroy entire buildings.

 A Brief History of Pokémon in America